 We all need to be publishers, broadcasters and technologists; and build our own audience.
 We can’t simply buy that access anymore.
 Privacy, permission, and legislation all require that we earn the right to communicate.
 And that we continue to do so.

-Equinet was founded in 2009 and became one of HubSpot’s first partner agencies in the United Kingdom in 2011, so we have more experience than most.
+Equinet was founded in 2009 and became one of HubSpot’s first partner agencies in the UK in 2011 (now Platinum), so we have more experience than most.

-We specialise in your sector and understand the dynamics of your business and the needs of your customers, so you'll not need to explain that to us.
+We specialise in your sector and understand the dynamics of your business and the needs of your customers, so you'll get further faster with Equinet.

-Equinet is entirely focused on outcomes, not just outputs, and we deliver an end-to-end service from click to close that our clients come to
+You need a Partner who is focused on outcomes, not just outputs.
+And you need an end-to-end service from click to close that will deliver the right results.